 agent_persistent we try to reuse existing connection (if any), or connect and save the connection for the future.
 However in some cases it makes sense to limit # of such persistent connections.
 This directive defines the number.
 It affects the number of connections to each agent's host across all distributed indexes.

-It is reasonable to set the value equal or less than max_connections option of the agents.
+It is reasonable to set the value equal or less than max_connections option of the agent's config.

 persistent_connections_limit = 29 # assume that each host of agents has max_connections = 30 (or 29).